wszlosek/Sirius/README.md

 ## Presentation of the application

-Your custome name of location...
+Your custom name of location...

 https://user-images.githubusercontent.com/53795852/133678212-c7c15b4b-c816-4a17-bbfd-9ef89109e184.mp4